-Shoreline erosion and landslide incident zones delineated by the US Geological Service.
+Shoreline erosion incident zones delineated by the US Geological Service.
 Digital Elevation Model data from the Center for Geographic Information, Michigan Department of Information Technology.

-Other hazards such as earthquakes may occur in northwest Michigan communities, but are not considered to be substantial risks.
+Other hazards such as earthquakes and subsidence were considered but are shown not to be substantial risks.

-The detailed Missaukee County Map is presented in Appendix B. #1.
+The detailed Grand Traverse County Map is presented in Appendix B. #1.